mitchellvanw/php-app-docker/README.md

 ```

 ### EventStore
-You can login using the docker and adding the port `2113`.
+You can login using the docker ip and adding the port `2113`.
 If the installation was successful you should be able to login using the following credentials:
 - `admin`:`changeit`